gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The Protection Engine shall not influence the path selection algorithm, actually the Protection Engine will not even know what path is being used.

-## ASCONF Considerations
+## Dynamic Address Reconfiguration Considerations  {#sec-asconf}

-In Crypto Chunk the ASCONF chunk is protected, thus it needs to be unprotected first, furthermore it MAY come from an unknown IP Address.
+When using Dynamic Address Reconfiguration {{RFC5061}} in an SCTP association using CRYPTO Chunk the ASCONF chunk is protected, thus it needs to be unprotected first, furthermore it MAY come from an unknown IP Address.
 In order to properly address the ASCONF chunk to the relevant Association for being unprotected, Destination Address, Source and Destination ports and VTag shall be exploited.
 If the combination of those parameters is not unique the implementor MAY choose to send the Crypto Chunk to all Associations that fit with the parameters in order to find the right one.
 The association will attempt de-protection operations on the crypto chunk, and if that is successful the ASCONF chunk can be processed.

-The recommendation {{RFC5061}} specifies that ASCONF message MUST be sent in Authenticated way (section 4.1.1 of {{RFC5061}}), thus the Association MUST be using the mechanism for SCTP-AUTH specified in {{RFC4895}}.
+The recommendation {{RFC5061}} specifies (section 4.1.1 of

-Crypto Chunks, when the Protection Engine provides strong Authentication such for instance in case of DTLS, would provide a better mechanism for Authentication than SCTP-AUTH.
-We recommend to amend {{RFC5061}}
-for including Crypto Chunks as Authentication mechanism for ASCONF chunks.
+{{RFC5061}}) that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
+For SCTP associations using Crypto Chunks, when the Protection Engine provides strong Authentication such for instance in case of DTLS, results in the use of redundant mechanism for Authentication with both SCTP-AUTH and the Crypto Chunk.
+We recommend to amend {{RFC5061}} for including Crypto Chunks as Authentication mechanism for ASCONF chunks.

+## SCTP Restart Considerations  {#sec-restart}

+SCTP Restart procedure allows an endpoint to recover an association when the remote endpoint still has the state for the association.
+However, an SCTP association that has an established protection engine will not accept a unprotected INIT to restart it, instead it would discard it.
+Thus, an endpoint attempting to restart an SCTP association which was using Crypto Chunks MUST have the security context for this association, and use it to encapsulate the INIT in a CRYPTO chunk.
+Note, the SCTP common header will contain a verification tag equal to 0, combined with CRYPTO chunk when carrying an INIT to restart.

+An endpoint implementing Crypto Chunk MUST accept receiving SCTP packets with a verification tag with value 0 and containing a Crypto Chunk.
+The endpoit will attempt to map the packet to an association based on source IP address, destination address and port.
+If the combination of those parameters is not unique the implementor MAY choose to send the Crypto Chunk to all Associations that fit with the parameters in order to find the right one.
+The association will attempt de-protection operations on the crypto chunk, and if that is successful the INIT chunk can be processed as a restart attempt.
+Note that this will update the verification tags for both this endpoint and the peer.
+Failure to authenticate the crypto chunk payload will result in it being discarded.

+Association restart when using crypto chunks has increased requirements on the endpoint maintaining state across the restart.
+In cases this is not possible or failed to be done successfully the endpoint will be need to fall back to initiating a new SCTP association.

 # Conventions